 - Real-life example: Find a bottleneck on a line using a Pareto Chart.

 Measuring and evaluating quality on the factory floor is vital to each and every manufacturer.
 It doesn’t matter what products you make or how you make them.
-Quality is vital metric.
+Quality is a vital metric.
 For years, quality experts have relied on 7 tools to determine the quality of a product and ensure quality control.

 - Cause-and-effect diagram

 - Check sheet

 The most popular of those tools is the Pareto Chart.
 It’s a visual graphing tool used by all manufacturers to evaluate and provide quality improvement on the floor.